mintoolkit/mint/README.md

 ```
 - The snippet stage above allows for customization, you should replace the image name--IMAGE_NAME with your desired image name, the environment variable tag--$BUILD_NUMBER represents a unique incremental number allocated by Jenkins each time your jenkins pipeline runs.
 - The docker build command builds a Docker Image of your application from a Dockerfile.
-- The docker run command runs Slim in a non-interactive mode via the docker unix socket, minifies the built(target) image--IMAGE_NAME:$BUILD_NUMBER, and adjusting it to a new slimmed image with the image/tag--IMAGE_NAME:slim-$BUILD_NUMBER.
+- The docker run command runs **Mint** in a non-interactive mode via the docker unix socket, minifies the built(target) image--IMAGE_NAME:$BUILD_NUMBER, and adjusting it to a new slimmed image with the image/tag--IMAGE_NAME:slim-$BUILD_NUMBER.
-- You should put the Slim stage before a docker tag/push stage and after a build/test artifact in your Jenkinsfile, an example pipeline is highlighted below for a sample nodejs application; The first stage test and builds an artifact of the application; The second stage builds a docker image and a slimmed version of the docker image; The third stage tags the slimmed docker image with a DockerHub account remote repository and pushes the image to the remote repository.
+- You should put the **Mint** stage before a docker tag/push stage and after a build/test artifact in your Jenkinsfile, an example pipeline is highlighted below for a sample nodejs application; The first stage test and builds an artifact of the application; The second stage builds a docker image and a slimmed version of the docker image; The third stage tags the slimmed docker image with a DockerHub account remote repository and pushes the image to the remote repository.
 ```
 pipeline {
     agent any